 "The first use of the term “removal of the spare room subsidy” by a Minister of the Department for Work and Pensions, namely the Minister of State for Pensions was during an opposition day debate on the 27 February 2013 about “Housing Benefit (under occupation penalty)”. [

+"There are no references to this phrase prior to this date in electronic or word documents.
 This term was later formally adopted as the name for the policy within Departmental publications after this public statement in Parliament by a Minister of the Department."

 "The Department would not be aware that the term was used by the Right Hon Member of Parliament for Welwyn Hatfield in his political capacity as [Conservative Party Chairman and Minister without Portfolio] in a Radio Interview at an earlier date.

 So there we have it.
 The phrase 'Spare Room Subsidy' is party political and was first used by the Chairman of the Conservative Party 'in his political capacity' ten days before being adopted by DWP Pensions Minister Steve Webb and then a month later in official departmental documents.